phantom-factotum/iso-codes/README.md

 # iso-code-tax-rates
 Get iso-codes for a province/state and the sales tax rate of that region.
-Built using the json file from [node-sales-tax](https://github.com/valeriansaliou/node-sales-tax), and the xls file from the [Customs and Border Protection](https://www.cbp.gov/document/guidance/international-stateprovince-codes).
+Built using the json file from [node-sales-tax](https://github.com/valeriansaliou/node-sales-tax), and by converting xls file from the [Customs and Border Protection](https://www.cbp.gov/document/guidance/international-stateprovince-codes) into a json.

 ## Sample Usage
 ### getIsoCode({region,isoCountryCode})